Elsa Cayat

 Elsa Jeanne Cayat ([ɛlza kaja]; 9 March 1960 – 7 January 2015) was a French psychiatrist and psychoanalyst and a columnist for the satirical newspaper Charlie Hebdo in Paris, France.
-She was one of 12 victims of the Charlie Hebdo attack and was killed along with the seven journalists, maintenance worker, one visitor and two police officers.
+She was one of 12 victims of the Charlie Hebdo shooting and was killed along with the seven journalists, maintenance worker, one visitor and two police officers.
 She was the only woman working for Charlie Hebdo to die in the attack.
 She was one of two Jews killed in the attack, along with Georges Wolinski.

 Personal

 Elsa Cayat was born on 9 March 1960 in Sfax, Tunisia.
 Cayat's father, Georges Khayat, was a Tunisian Jew and practicing gastroenterologist, while her mother worked in the legal profession.
-Her family moved to the Vincennes department in Paris when she was a toddler.
+Her family moved to Vincennes (suburb of Paris) when she was a toddler.

 Elsa Cayat was a companion of Paulus Bolten, a shoe designer, and the couple had one daughter, Hortense.

 Cayat was 54 years old when she was murdered in Paris, France, on 7 January 2015.
 She was buried in the Jewish section of the Montparnasse Cemetery.

 Career

 Elsa Cayat was a psychiatrist and psychoanalyst, as well as a columnist.

-She became qualified as a doctor as a 21 years old, and later practiced psychiatry and psychoanalysis in Paris, France.
+She qualified as a doctor at 21, and later practiced as a psychiatrist and psychoanalyst in Paris.
 She published books related to psychology.
 Her first book was published in 1998, A Man + A Woman = What?
 In 2007, she published her second book Desire and the Whore: The Hidden Stakes of Male Sexuality.
 Cayat also helped write chapters in the books Mastering Life and Dangerous Childhood, Childhood in Danger?

 Cayat wrote the biweekly column Charlie Divan (Charlie on the Couch) in the satirical magazine Charlie Hebdo.
 Cayat believed that she could help people find meaning in their personal life and emotional difficulties through her column in Charlie Hebdo.